Here's how to

 How to MAKE this tense.

 She had been working at that company for a year when she met James.
 (This tells us how long something had continued before another event in the past.
-We usually use 'for' or 'since' in the same way as we do with the present perfect continuous)
+We usually use 'for' or 'since' in the same way as we do with the present perfect continuous) - Cause of something in

 The pavement was wet, it had been raining.
 (It was raining before the time I'm describing in the past.
 We could see the result of the rain - compare with the present perfect continuous)